The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 ICA components

-The data has been separated into different independent components which can be seen very clearly in the above image.
-X-axis and Y-axis represent the value of decomposed independent components.
+The data has been separated into different independent components, which can be seen very clearly in the above image.
+The X-axis and Y-axis represent the values of decomposed independent components.

-Now we shall look at some of the methods which reduce the dimensions of the data using projection techniques.
+Now, we shall look at some methods that reduce the data dimensions using projection techniques.

 Linear Discriminant Analysis

-Linear Discriminant Analysis (LDA) is a way to figure out the differences between groups of things.
+Linear Discriminant Analysis (LDA) is a way to determine the differences between groups of things.
 Imagine you have a bunch of fruits, some apples, and some oranges.
-LDA helps you find out what makes apples different from oranges.
+LDA helps you determine what makes apples different from oranges.

 Here’s how it works:

-• Find the average of each group using generalized discriminant analysis: You start by finding the average (or mean) of all the apples and all the oranges.
-This gives you an idea of what a typical apple and a typical orange look like.
+• Find the average of each group using generalized discriminant analysis: You start by finding the average (or mean) of all the apples and oranges.
+This gives you an idea of what a typical apple and orange look like.

 • Look at the differences between the groups: Next, you compare the averages of the apples and oranges to see how different they are from each other.
-This tells you what features (like size, color, etc.) make apples different from oranges.
+This tells you what features (size, color, etc.) make apples different from oranges.

-• Find the best way to separate them: LDA then figures out the best way to draw a line (or plane) that separates apples from oranges based on their differences.
+• Find the best way to separate them: LDA then determines the best way to draw a line (or plane) separating apples from oranges based on their differences.
 This line helps you classify new fruits as either apples or oranges based on their features.

 • Project the data onto this line: Finally, you use this line to transform the data so that you can easily tell apples apart from oranges.
 This makes it easier to classify new fruits